 Home / FAQ’s

-By law, a lawyer cannot be compelled in most situations to divulge information given to him by a client, unless the client agrees to allow the lawyer to do so.
-Our entire staff knows the importance of keeping a client’s legal matter completely confidential.
+By law, a lawyer cannot be compelled to divulge information given to him by a client, unless the client agrees to allow the lawyer to do so.
+Any information provided by the client will be held in complete confidence.

-One of our attorneys will be primarily responsible for your case at all times.
-Our trained staff will assist the attorney under that attorney’s direct supervision.
+One of our lawyers will be primarily responsible for your case at all times.
+Whereas, our entire legal team will support the case under that lawyer’s direct supervision.